aryantya/delta-demo/README.md

 # delta-demo
-this is demo for git and github class.
+ this is demo for git demo

-# html
+# TEACHER
-the name of rm
+shadha khapra

-# the
+# student
-csssssss
+aryan